ichikaway/nschecker/README.md

 - 2nd/3rd level domain only (ex. example.com)

 For instance,
-your domain is foo.co.jp (3rd level domain) or foo.info(not net/com/jp),
+your domain is foo.bar.co.jp (4th level domain) or foo.info(not net/com/jp),
 NSchecker uses a local dns cache server.

 For MX records, it always uses a local dns cache server.